Todai88/Notes/sre/google/04-service-level-objectives.md

 Examples:

-- request latency; how much time it takes for returning a response to a request.
+- request latency; how long time does it take to return a response to a request.
 - error rate; a percentile or fraction of received requests.
 - system throughput; measured as request per second.
 - availability; the fraction of time in which a service is usable.